Obsessive-Compulsive Disorder Treatment

 OCD Is Common In Neurodivergent Individuals

-Considered a form of neurodivergence, OCD can often co-occur with Autism and ADHD.
+Considered a form of neurodivergence due to processing differences in the brain, OCD can often co-occur with Autism and ADHD.
 It’s common for neurodivergent individuals to struggle with anxiety as is, but symptoms can often become severe enough to align with obsessive thinking and compulsive behavior patterns.

 When seeking treatment for OCD, it’s important to work with a therapist who is aware of the impact that intrusive thinking can have on your daily life and who fully embraces and understands neurodivergence.
-At Spectrum Connections Therapy, our clinicians can help you learn how to manage your OCD so that you can live more comfortably.
+As well, it’s important that your therapist can tease out what are OCD-related cycles and what are behaviors more aligned with Autism Spectrum traits.
+The way we treat these differences in therapy is an important trauma-informed consideration, that often people misunderstand or mislabel.
+At Spectrum Connections Therapy, we can help you learn how to manage your OCD so that you can live more comfortably.

 Spectrum Connections Therapy Specializes In Issues Of Neurodivergence, Including OCD

-Though our clinicians treat anxiety disorders of all kinds, we maintain a specific focus on issues of Obsessive-Compulsive Disorder.
+Though we treat anxiety disorders of all kinds, we maintain a specific focus on issues of Obsessive-Compulsive Disorder.
 By providing structured, collaborative treatment to both children and adults struggling with OCD, you can acquire the skill sets you need to get unstuck from OCD loops.

-Our approach to treatment incorporates coaching and verified therapeutic techniques individualized to provide you with perspective and relief.
-As your Spectrum Connections therapist learns more about the challenges you face, treatment will be customized to help you adjust your response to triggers and compulsions.
+Spectrum Connections Therapy’s approach to treatment incorporates coaching and verified therapeutic techniques individualized to provide you with perspective and relief.
+As we learn more about the challenges you face, treatment will be customized to help you adjust your response to triggers and compulsions.